EXCLUSIVE-Colombia mulls making Ecopetrol mandatory partner in offshore wind farms

 The government of President Gustavo Petro, Colombia's first leftist leader, has set its sights on weaning the Andean country from its dependence on fossil fuels while ensuring energy self sufficiency.

+Ecopetrol Chief Executive Ricardo Roa told Reuters in an interview later on Monday that regulations for renewables have been developing bit by bit to allow the company "to eventually become a big actor in energy generation in the country."

-Having Ecopetrol partner up with other companies on offshore wind farms would "minimize the risks of new projects" one of the sources said, adding that the size of any given Ecopetrol stake would be "very, very small," without hinting at possible percentages.
+Having Ecopetrol partner with other companies on offshore wind farms would "minimize the risks of new projects," one of the sources said, adding that the size of any given Ecopetrol stake would be "very, very small," without indicating possible percentages.

 Ecopetrol's involvement in offshore wind projects would help shore up energy self sufficiency, another of the sources said.

-"For energy security, it's the most important (thing)," another said, referring to Ecopetrol's involvement on the projects.
+"For energy security, it's the most important (thing)," another said, referring to Ecopetrol's involvement in the projects.

 Plans to hold the bidding round to assign maritime blocks for offshore wind farms are running behind.